-During the prior period, the Fund changed its year end from December 31 to May 31.
-Consequently, the prior period financial statements were for the seventeen-month period from January 1, 2023 to May 31, 2024.
+During prior year, the Fund changed its year end from December 31 to May 31.
+Consequently, the prior period financial statements were for the seventeen-month period starting from January 1, 2023 to May 31, 2024.

-(with comparative figures for the seventeen months ended May 31, 2024)
+(with comparative figures for the seventeen months ended May 31, 2024) (Expressed in Jamaica dollars)